 Then soy protein hit the market as an alternative to whey protein powder.
 Unfortunately, despite being a plant-based product, soy has plenty of downsides similar to whey.
 It is still an allergen that many people can’t tolerate.
 Soy is also full of phytoestrogens that are similar to human female hormones and these tend to mess with our hormone levels.
 People were forced to choose between two proteins that left them feeling unhealthy.

-All that has changed over the past few years.
+All that changed the past ten years.
 The demand for better alternatives to whey protein powder and also to soy has driven a revolution in healthier sources and types of protein.
 New companies were born and evolved around a more natural and holistic approach to getting all the essential amino acids an active human needs.
 These new proteins rely on clean, healthy, and raw plant-foods, the original source of solar energy, to provide the best alternative to whey protein and soy.

-Learn more about Charlie Pulsipher
+About Charlie Pulsipher